shreyshrey1/moodies/README.md

 Azure - text classifier

 ## Installation
-Node.js - then run: `npm install` in both the frontend and backend folder Then, download all your messages from your Apple account and put the chat.db file in the backend folder
+Node.js - then run: `npm install` in both the frontend and backend folder.
+Then, download all your messages from your Apple account and put the chat.db file in the backend folder

 ## Start App